apache/couchdb-documentation/src/install/unix.rst

 * Ubuntu 16.04 (xenial)
 * Ubuntu 18.04 (bionic)

-The RedHat-style rpm packages and Debian-style deb pacakges will install CouchDB at ``/opt/couchdb`` and ensure CouchDB is run at system startup by the appropriate init subsystem (SysV-style initd, upstart, systemd).
+The RedHat-style rpm packages and Debian-style deb packages will install CouchDB at ``/opt/couchdb`` and ensure CouchDB is run at system startup by the appropriate init subsystem (SysV-style initd, upstart, systemd).